 I am writing this blog post in hopes of starting a conversation in the scientific community about the medicine called GcMAF and one of the companies that is currently distributing it, a company called GcMAF.eu

 GcMAF means “Gc protein-derived macrophage activating factor,” according to the short article about it on Wikipedia.
-The drug is currently being marketed as a cure for many ailments, including cancer, autism, MS and Parkinson’s disease.
+The cure is currently being marketed as a cure for many ailments, including cancer, autism, MS and Parkinson’s disease.

 2. Some (not all) of their research has been published in questionable journals, including one published by a publisher that is on my list.